nicoledicochea/treehouse-oop-game-show-app/README.md

 - Changed background colors for the 'start', 'win', and 'lose' overlay
 - Changed background colors of 'chosen' and 'wrong' letter classes for the keys
 - Changed background colors of the 'show' class for letters in the phrase
+- Changed background color of the 'Start Game' button

 ## Rules of the Game